-Practical street photography tips is a request we get often from our iPhotography students.
-As always, we’ve listened and produced this fantastic guide to some actionable points to improve (or get started) in street photography.
+Therefore, as always, we’ve listened to you and produced this fantastic guide to 10 actionable points to improve (or get started) in street photography.

-Let’s get started and look at the Top 10 Tips for beginning your adventure on the streets.
+Let’s get started and look at the top 10 street photography tips for beginners.

 To be able to get close to your subjects, while still maintaining a ‘secretive’ distance for street photography then consider a decent zoom lens.
 Action may take place close and far from your position, so you need to be adaptable – and zoom lenses do that.

 Prime lenses fixed at a certain focal length will have you stumbling to change lenses every few minutes, missing tonnes of shots in the meantime.

 If you want to take street photography seriously then consider investing in a zoom lens anywhere from 30mm-200mm.
 Don’t skimp on the cost, if you can afford invest a lot, then do so (and make sure it’s suitably insured).

 For beginners though, simply start off with your kit lens (18-55mm) or (70-200mm) to get into the swing of things first.